Chris-Mark-Wilson/safe-journey-2/README.md

 required - root file named .env containing EXPO_PUBLIC_API_KEY=[your google maps api key with directions enabled]

+if you intend to build an apk using eas build you will need to add the following.

 API key for google map api's is stored also stored in app.json, eas.json

 `````